discordeno/discordeno/website/docs/examples/reactionroles.md

 // THE REST OF YOUR CODE
 ```

-In this code we are doing 2 things, sending a message to the channel where the command has been invoked with a button to add the role that the user constructed with the commands params and creating another (private) message that can only see the user that has run the command to edit the message we just sent.
+In this piece of code we are doing 2 things, sending a message to the channel where the command has been invoked with a button to add the role that the user constructed with the commands params and creating another (private) message that can only see the user that has run the command to edit the message we just sent.

-Since we never created an actual button before we will examine each proprieties in these objects.
+Since we never created an actual button before we will examine each property in these objects.

-Let's start by the object we pass to `sendMessage`, in here we define what data should the message have, in this example we just give a really simple content and a component array, there arrays can have up to 5 objects inside and those object are `Action Rows`, we can tell that they are action rows by the `type` value they have: `MessageComponentTypes.ActionRow`, action rows also need a components array, in this array there can be up to 5 buttons or 1 select menu, we will se later what is a select menu and how to use it.
+Let's start by the object we pass to `sendMessage`, in here we define what data the message should have, in this example we just give a really simple content and a component array, there arrays can have up to 5 objects inside and those object are `Action Rows`, we can tell that they are action rows by the `type` value they have: `MessageComponentTypes.ActionRow`, action rows also need a components array, in this array there can be up to 5 buttons, 1 select menu or 1 input text, we will se later what a select menu is and what is a input text and how to use them.
 Now, the buttons, we can recognize them by the `type: MessageComponentTypes.Button`, they have a different requirement from action rows, they need to have:

-- A `style` - How discord should display them,
+- A `style` - How Discord should display them,
-- A `label` or `emoji` - What discord should display as the text in the buttons
+- A `label` or `emoji` - What Discord should display as the text in the buttons
-- A `customId` - there are developer defined ids that can go up to 100 characters where we can store information and use them to differentiate the buttons from one another, we will see how this is helpful soon
+- A `customId` - these are developer defined ids that can go up to 100 characters where we can store information and use them to tell the buttons apart from one another, we will see how this is helpful soon

 This applies pretty much identically to the `interaction.respond` function that we call, it too has a `content` for the message and a `components` array with inside an action row that this time has 3 buttons that we define.

-If you save and run the bot, after you run the command you might start to have a problem, discord still says that the application did not respond, but how is that possibile?
-We just added the code to respond to the interaction, this is true but we forgot a thing, a discordeno concept called `desired properties`, this is an optimization discordeno builds to make your code more performant but can be found annoying or unnecessary, to explain how there `desired properties` works we need to talk about how discord sends us data, discord uses his own way to require/give data to who consumes the api we won't go deep into this, you can refer to the official documentation if you are interested, but know that the way discord sends us data is not the way that we (might) want it for this reason discordeno needs to map it from the discord format to the discordeno format, this is done via `transformers` defined in the `bot.transformers` object, we won't use them directly but we need to tell them what we need from the pile of data discord provides us.
-If we look back to the `src/events/interactionCreate.ts` file we can notice that we use `interaction.type` and `interaction.data`, and if in our command we can find we use `interaction.channelId` and if we look what the `interaction.respond` does in our command we can see that it uses `interaction.id` and `interaction.token`, and if the look at our `interaction.respond` we see that we are using 1 values from the role object, `role.id`, so we need to add all of there 6 proprieties needs to be added to the `desired properties` list, we can do this by going back to `src/index.ts` and add a few lines:
+If you save and run the bot, after you run the command you might start to have a problem, Discord still says that the application did not respond, but how is that possibile?
+We just added the code to respond to the interaction, this is true but we forgot a thing, a discordeno concept called `desired properties`, this is an optimization discordeno builds to make your code more performant but can be found annoying or unnecessary, to explain how the `desired properties` work we need to talk about how Discord sends us data, Discord uses his own way to require/give data to who consumes the api we won't go deep into this, you can refer to the official documentation if you are interested, but know that the way Discord sends us data is not the way that we (might) want it for this reason discordeno needs to map it from the Discord format to the discordeno format, this is done via `transformers` defined in the `bot.transformers` object, we won't use them directly but we need to tell them what we need from the pile of data Discord provides us.
+If we look back to the `src/events/interactionCreate.ts` file we can notice that we use `interaction.type` and `interaction.data`, and if in our command we can find we use `interaction.channelId` and if we look what the `interaction.respond` does in our command we can see that it uses `interaction.id` and `interaction.token`, and if the look at our `interaction.respond` we see that we are using 1 value from the role object, `role.id`, so we need to add all of those 6 properties to the `desired properties` list, we can do this by going back to `src/index.ts` and add a few lines:

 ```ts
 // REST OF YOUR CODE